 While the concept of removing blind spots is presented as an introductory chapter in the book – meaning, it’s not an actual mental model.
 It’s a great way to look at things.

 When you have a broader knowledge about a specific subject, you’re able to quickly spot your flaws, avoid problems and potentially take on the right path.

 Having said all the above, your task, no matter what you’re doing, is to continuously learn.
 This will widen your scope of expertise and eventually, transform you into a kick-ass decision-maker.

 Lesson #2: Do not Seek For Unlimited Gain In a Limited World

 Since the online world allows us to scale pretty much everything.
 The main desire of people nowadays revolves around increasing their profits exponentially.
 And while this seems good for the individual, it’s always bad for society.

-A famous parable mentioned in the book called, The Tragedy of the Commons, is shared to reinforce this specific idea – that there are certain limits in this world which we should consider.
+A famous parable mentioned in the book called, The Tragedy of the Commons, is shared to reinforce this specific idea – that there are certain limits in this world that we should consider.